zemogle/chemevol/README.md

 The code is based on Morgan & Edmunds 2003 (MNRAS, 343, 427)
 and described in detail in Rowlands et al 2014 (MNRAS, 441, 1040).

 If you use this code, please do cite the above papers.
+The license is provided with this package.

 ## Requirements